loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/crossplane/README.md

   If that hook job fails, inspect the `argocd-github-webhooks` Argo CD application and the `argocd-applicationset-controller` deployment before recreating the webhooks.
+- If the ApplicationSet controller still advertises a Service endpoint before the webhook listener is actually serving, enable controller readiness and liveness probes in the upstream Generator Argo CD Helm values in `loft-demo-base`.
 - The `KargoGitHubWebhook` composition currently assumes this repo's cluster-level Kargo configuration publishes a single receiver at `status.webhookReceivers[0]`.
 If you add more cluster receivers later, update